 “Bethel alumni and friends should know that, although the name is changing, Bethel’s mission is not,” says Lehman.
 “We remain steadfast in our commitment to provide a Christ-centered education that equips leaders to make a Kingdom impact in the church and the world.
 We will continue to have a community atmosphere where relationships and spiritual formation are at the core of the student experience.”

-Photo provided by Bethel College.
+Photo provided by Bethel University.

 A committee of Bethel leadership has been appointed to oversee all aspects of the transition.
 The institution’s logo and seal will be updated, but the mascot, motto and school colors will stay the same.
 Bethel will begin operating as Bethel University on May 6, 2019, with signage changes happening throughout the spring semester.
 The new marks will begin showing up this fall, as the institution builds excitement for the change through giveaways and announcements.